 Educated and Stable

 Halton has an affluent and highly educated population.
-38% of the population in Halton aged 25 to 64 has a university education and a further 24% have obtained a college diploma.
+It is estimated that 75% of Halton's residents have some sort of post-secondary education.
+According to the 2016 Census, approximately 35% of Halton's population has obtained a university level education, and an additional 21% have obtained a college diploma.
 Both of these proportions are higher than the proportions shown across Ontario.

 Diverse Industries and Workforce

-For more information on employers in Halton, pleae see the Halton Employers List
+For more information about employers in Halton, please see the Halton Employers List

 Chamber of Commerce